The Name of the National Assembly

 "We have agreed that we should, before the end of this Assembly, legislate to change the name of the institution to Welsh Parliament / Senedd Cymru.
 Members would be known as Welsh Parliament Members (WPM) / Aelodau o Senedd Cymru (ASC)."

-The change will be taken forward as part of the wider programme of Assembly reform.
+The Llywydd announced that the change would be taken forward as part of the wider programme of Assembly reform.

 Sign up to receive email updates about the Assembly Commission's reform work: